Mental Health Facilities Charlotte, NC

 Access Family Services

 Access Family Services is a mental health clinic in Charlotte, North Carolina, located at 920 Blairhill Road, Suite 101, 28217.
-Access Family Services offers residential treatment, outpatient treatment and telemedicine/telehealth.
-Access Family Services provides dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to young adults, children / adolescents and adults.
-Access Family Services also supports people requiring dual diagnosis treatment, transitional age young adults and people with trauma.
-Some other services provided by Access Family Services include family psychoeducation and therapeutic foster care.
+Access Family Services offers telemedicine/telehealth, residential treatment and outpatient treatment.
+Access Family Services provides couples/family therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and young adults.
+Access Family Services also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
+Some other services provided by Access Family Services include therapeutic foster care and family psychoeducation.

 Learn More